Teja-Vvrs/fundraiseer/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to all contributors who have helped shape Fundraiseer
-- Special thanks to the open-source community for the amazing tools and libraries

-## Support

-For support, email support@fundraiseer.com or join our Slack channel.